Dealerdirect/guides/code-styling/mysql/README.md

 ### Delete queries

-Delete queries SHOULD not be used.
+Delete queries SHOULD NOT be used.
+Instead a column to indicate that an item is deleted or an archive table MAY be used.

 If a delete query is required, the table from which the rows are deleted MUST be specified on the same line as the `DELETE FROM` keyword.
-Delete queries also MUST specify a WHERE clause.
+Delete queries MUST specify a `WHERE` clause.

 Good delete queries: